-Database multiplexing protects important data and enables highly reliable database operation. - Seamless migration from Oracle databases Fujitsu Enterprise Postgres provides a compatibility feature with Oracle databases that localizes the correction of existing applications and allows easy migration to Fujitsu Enterprise Postgres. - Storage Data Protection using Transparent Data Encryption Information can be protected from data theft by encrypting data to be stored in the database. - Data masking for improved security
+Database multiplexing protects important data and enables highly reliable database operation. - Seamless migration from Oracle databases Fujitsu Enterprise Postgres provides a compatibility feature with Oracle databases that localizes the correction of existing applications and allows easy migration to Fujitsu Enterprise Postgres. - Storage data protection using transparent data encryption Information can be protected from data theft by encrypting data to be stored in the database.
+Also, you to choose an external key management system as the storage location for your encryption keys. - Policy-based login security By defining login security policies as profiles and assigning profiles to database users, you can achieve login management and password operation according to the security policy. - Data masking for improved security

 The data masking feature changes the returned data for queries from applications, to prevent exposing actual data.
-This improves security for handling confidential data such as personal information.

-- Audit logs for improved security

-Audit logs can be used to counter security threats such as unauthorized access and misuse of privileges for the database.

-- Management of access control by confidentiality management

-Confidentiality management support feature supports the design/management of access privileges and optimizes access control, thereby enhancing security.

-- Enhanced query plan stability

-The following features can control SQL statement query plans:

-- Optimizer hints - Locked statistics

-These features are used for curbing performance deterioration caused by changes in SQL statement query plans, such as with mission-critical jobs that emphasize performance stability over improved SQL statement processing performance.
+This improves security for handling confidential data such as personal information. - Audit logs for improved security Audit logs can be used to counter security threats such as unauthorized access and misuse of privileges for the database. - Management of access control by confidentiality management Confidentiality management support feature supports the design/management of access privileges and optimizes access control, thereby enhancing security. - Enhanced query plan stability Allows you to control query planning for SQL statements.
+This feature is used to prevent performance degradation due to changes in the query plan of SQL statements, such as in core business operations where stabilizing performance is more important than improving the processing performance of SQL statements.